Pekillen/Pekillen/README.md

 I'm a Mechanical Engineering and Applied computer Science graduate.\
 For some time I am deeply interested in everything connected to IT.\
 I’m gladly learning everything connected to Computer Science.\
-My main focus right now is Web Development, especially front-end.\
+My main focus right now is Web Development.\
-Fun fact: I love music!
+Fun fact: I really love music!

 <br />